 Even more stringent, the American Association of Clinical Endocrinologists (AACE) recommends A1C targets below 6.5 percent.

-But the recent report from the ACP completely contradicts the ADA and the AACE.
+But the from the ACP completely contradicts the ADA and the AACE.
 It recommends most patients with type 2 diabetes should aim for much higher A1Cs — between 7 and 8 percent.

 Your A1C measures the amount of advanced glycogenated end products (AGEs) that have accumulated in your bloodstream during the prior three months.